apollo

 How does the drug interact with Emigo 8 mg Injection 4 ml:

-Coadministration of Emigo 8 mg Injection 4 ml along with imipramine can increase the risk of serotonin syndrome (a condition in which a chemical called serotonin builds up in body).
+Taking Emigo 8 mg Injection 4 ml with duloxetine can increase the risk of serotonin syndrome (a condition in which a chemical called serotonin increase in body).

 How to manage the interaction:

-Taking Emigo 8 mg Injection 4 ml along with imipramine together can result in an interaction, it can be taken if a doctor has advised it.
-However, if you have sudden dizziness, lightheadedness, fainting, confusion, hallucination, fits, blood pressure alteration, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, pain in the muscles, or stiffness, incoordination, stomach cramps, nausea, vomiting, and diarrhea, or fast or rapid heartbeats during therapy, consult the doctor.
+Although taking Emigo 8 mg Injection 4 ml with duloxetine can result in an interaction, they can be taken together if prescribed by a doctor.
+However, consult a doctor if you experience confusion, fever, excessive sweating, shivering, blurred vision, pain in the muscles, stomach cramps, nausea, vomiting, and diarrhoea.
 Do not discontinue any medications without consulting a doctor.

 Severe